pbiecek/xai_resources/README.md

 ### 2018

+* [Weight Watcher](https://github.com/CalculatedContent/WeightWatcher); Charles Martin; Weight Watcher analyzes the Fat Tails in the weight matrices of Deep Neural Networks (DNNs).
+This tool can predict the trends in the generalization accuracy of a series of DNNs, such as VGG11, VGG13, ..., or even the entire series of ResNet models--without needing a test set !
+This relies upon recent research into the Heavy (Fat) Tailed Self Regularization in DNNs
 * [Adversarial Robustness Toolbox - ART](https://github.com/IBM/adversarial-robustness-toolbox); This is a library dedicated to adversarial machine learning.
 Its purpose is to allow rapid crafting and analysis of attacks and defense methods for machine learning models.
 The Adversarial Robustness Toolbox provides an implementation for many state-of-the-art methods for attacking and defending classifiers.
 * [Model Describer](https://github.com/DataScienceSquad/model-describer); Python script that generates html report that summarizes predictive models.
 Interactive and rich in descriptions.
 * [AI Fairness 360](https://github.com/IBM/aif360); Python library developed by IBM to help detect and remove bias in machine learning models.
 [Some introduction](https://arxiv.org/abs/1810.01943)